Bouteiller History, Family Crest & Coats of Arms

 The surname Bouteiller was first found in Normandy where they held a family seat as Seigniors of Wemme.
 Their ancient title was Butler (Bouteillier) to the Counts of Meulent (Robert de Beaumont about 1066,) the actual family name being Pincerna.
 This title was then adopted as a surname.

-Important Dates for the Bouteiller family
+Early History of the Bouteiller family

 This web page shows only a small excerpt of our Bouteiller research.
 Another 172 words (12 lines of text) covering the years 1100, 1066, 1086, 1130, 1650, 1715, 1670, 1663 and 1664 are included under the topic Early Bouteiller History in all our PDF Extended History products and printed products wherever possible.